 The Big Picture Vision Statement

-“We aim for all Harrogate Grammar School students to be happy, healthy, confident young adults who can contribute to the world in which they live now and in the future as active, responsible citizens.
-This will be achieved through an innovative, engaging and purposeful whole school programme, which combines elements of PSHE, Citizenship and Careers and is outstanding in its provision”
+“We aim for all students to be happy, healthy, confident young adults who can contribute to the world in which they live now and in the future as active, responsible citizens.
+This will be achieved through an innovative, engaging and purposeful whole school programme, which combines elements of PSHE, Citizenship and Careers and is outstanding in its provision”.

-Students in Years 7 to 11 will follow The Big Picture programme of study during their guidance lessons.
-This programme of personal development covers aspects such as Citizenship, Careers education, Personal, Social & Health Education and Financial Wellbeing.
+Students in Years 7 to 11 will follow the Big Picture programme of study during their Big Picture lessons.
+This programme of personal development covers aspects such as citizenship, careers guidance, personal, social and health education and Financial well being.

 Lower Secondary Subjects – Key Stage 3 – Years 7 to 9

-English, Mathematics, Science, Religious Studies, Physical Education, French, Geography, German or Spanish, History, Design (Art & Design, Design Technology & Food and Nutrition), Computing (Y7), Music and Drama (Y9).
-In Year 7 students have 2 guidance lessons per week, in which they follow The Big Picture programme of study.
-In Years 8 and 9 they have 1 guidance lesson per week.
+English, Mathematics, Science, Religious Studies, Physical Education, French, Geography, German or Spanish, History, Design (Art & Design, Design Technology & Food and nutrition), Computing, music and drama.
+In Years 7 students have 2 lessons per week, in which they follow The Big Picture programme of study.
+In Years 8 & 9, students have 1 Big Picture lesson each week, with their form tutor.

 Upper Secondary Subjects – Key Stage 4 – Years 10 & 11

-Students are then able to choose from the optional GCSE subjects including; Art, Business Studies, Computer Science, Drama, Food & Nutrition, French, Geography, German, History, Music, Photography, Physical Education, Product Design and Spanish.
-They may also choose to study for a Cambridge National in iMedia.
+Students are then able to choose from the optional GCSE subjects including; Art, Business Studies, Computing, Drama, Food & Nutrition, French, Geography, German, History, Music, Photography, Physical Education, Product Design and Spanish.
+They may also choose to study for a Cambridge National in I-Media.